About

 He completed a Master of Planning in Urban Development at Toronto Metropolitan University (Formerly Ryerson University).
 His major research paper described how the City of Toronto can remove obstacles to use reserve funds for parkland acquisition and described 25 financial tools that can be used for this purpose.
 He held a Social Sciences and Humanities Research Council – Canada Graduate Scholarship (Master’s) and the Ontario Graduate Scholarship.
 He holds an Honors in Business Administration from the Ivey Business School at Western University, where he did an exchange term at the Rotterdam School of Management at Erasmus University in The Netherlands.

-He is the Executive Director and Co-Founder of A Voice for Transit, an advocacy organization focused on transit equity in the Toronto region.
+He co-founded A Voice for Transit, an advocacy organization focused on transit equity in the Toronto region.
 He has also co-founded Friends of Marita Payne Park in Vaughan, Canada.

 Jean-François is fluent in English, French and Spanish.